 If you are a pet owner, please contact your primary care veterinarian for the cost of a cardiac evaluation by SEVC.

 Do you offer OFA certification for breeding dogs/cats?

-SEVC does some limited OFA certification echocardiograms (advanced OFA clearance), only in group screening clinics organized by breeding groups/kennel clubs.
-We do not usually perform OFA evaluations for a small number of animals (<12) outside of these screening clinics.
-For more information, or if you are a breeding organization and would like to discuss scheduling a screening clinic, please email email@example.com - include the breed(s) of dog/cat, the number to be evaluated, the desired date(s) of the clinic, your contact info/location, and your primary veterinarian's name and clinic.
+SEVC does very limited OFA certification echocardiograms (advanced OFA clearance), only in group screening clinics organized by breeding groups/kennel clubs.
+We do not perform OFA evaluations for a small number of animals (less than 15) at individual kennels outside of these screening clinics.
+For more information, or if you are a breeding organization and would like to discuss scheduling a screening clinic, please email firstname.lastname@example.org - include the breed(s) of dog/cat, the number to be evaluated, the desired date(s) of the clinic, your contact info/location, and your primary veterinarian's name and clinic.